AED Shockable Rhythms: A Complete Guide

 A defibrillator shock doesn’t make the heart start beating like in movies.
 It works differently than those dramatic “jump-start” scenes.
 It resets the heart’s natural pacemakers.
 It’s like pressing the restart button on a computer to get things working normally again.

-Non-Electrical Causes of Cardiac Arrest
+Other Causes of Cardiac Arrest

 Other kinds of cardiac arrest, like those from severe blood loss or heart muscle problems, won’t react to electric shocks.
 This is because the problem isn’t in the heart’s electrical system.